jdjakub/phd-thesis/ch-bl.md

 Another example of temporary infrastructure is zoom-and-pan in the graphics window.
 Working within a small box is very restrictive if we want to use it for viewing and editing the entirety of the system state.
 The finite region can be opened up into an infinite workspace by adding the ability to pan and zoom the camera with the mouse.
 This was important to have early on for BootstrapLab, so once again "Avoid Boilerplate" (Force\ \ref{avoid-bp}) overrode "Escape The Platform" (Force\ \ref{escape-plaf}) and we implemented this in \ac{JS}.

 *What can be changed at the user level?* The basic activities of viewing or editing state should be made easier by the temporary infrastructure.
 For the Altair 8800, instruction entry was improved.
+In Squeak, debugging was made possible by a throwaway allocator.
 For \ac{COLA}, the basic state model was made available in the first place.
 For BootstrapLab, we targeted state visibility.

 # Implement a High-Level Language